-British Birds collects information from you for four reasons: –
+We collect information from you for the following reasons:

-To process your order, we collect your name, e-mail address, postal address, phone number and either credit card or bank details.
+- To process an order you make, we collect your name, e-mail address, postal address, phone number and either credit card or bank details.

-To make your visit more rewarding and useful, we may monitor customer patterns and your use of the store via cookies.
+- To make your visit more rewarding and useful, we may monitor customer patterns and your use of our website via cookies.
 Please see the information below on cookies.

 We will only process your personal data where we have a lawful basis for doing so.
 In the case of information used to fulfill your subscription to British Birds, the basis will be that the processing is necessary for a contract that British Birds has with you.
 In other cases, the lawful basis is that processing such data is necessary for the legitimate interests of British Birds.
 These interests are:

 - To manage relationships with subscribers, staff, donors to and recipients of grants from BBCT and partners, and to deal with commercial interactions